lordfeck/burnsrv_ts/util/burnsrv_setup/README.md

 Also see `./startstream.sh -h` for help.

+###Also contains

-**Also contains:** Basic CGI scripts to monitor system health.
+Basic CGI scripts to monitor system health.
 These may be visited by the web server.
 Nginx also has a handy inbuilt tool to report stream statistics.
 This is also enabled by default.

 Eventually I hope to monitor async system health with JavaScript requests in the browser.
 It isn't difficult